raspberrypilearning/sensing-space/lesson-1/lesson.md

 ## Plenary

-Once the model has been assembled, have each group talk about the module they have created, and present to the class its function.
+Once the model has been assembled, have each group talk about the module they have created, and present its function to the class.

 ## Homework
 - Possible research on modules to be constructed as detailed above.